 The efforts to individualize student rooms is encouraged, however we must ensure that any decorating or construction does not create any safety or fire hazards, make periodic maintenance impossible, or cause damage to the residence halls.
 The resident will be held responsible for any damages to a room with the exception of normal wear and tear.
 In view of these facts, all residents must ensure that the following conditions are met when decorating rooms.
 Residents will be required to change the design of all structures and decorations which do not meet standards set by the Housing and Residence Life Office and/or any judgments rendered by the Fire Marshall of the State of Alabama.
 If these required changes are not made, the Housing and Residence Life Office reserves the right to remove all construction from the room.
 Residence Life staff will make periodic checks.
-Residents are not allowed to paint their rooms or change the color of the room without direct permission from the Housing Office.
+Residents are not allowed to paint their rooms or change the color of the room without direct per- mission from the Housing Office.

-General Requirements
+A. General Requirements

 - No holes should be placed in the walls or any furnishings belonging to the University.
 The use of non-approved tape or adhesive is also prohibited. - When necessary to place something on a painted surface, a good grade of masking tape will normally not result in damage to a painted surface as long as the masking tape is carefully removed.
 No stickers other than the University inventory numbers are to be placed on room doors, furniture and glass surfaces.
 Contact paper, stickers or other objects may not be affixed to the metal cabinets or other surfaces or furnishings in the room. - Electrical accessories must be UL approved.
 Electrical devices will not be spliced into existing wires. - Any mess made in public decorating projects will be the student's responsibility to clean up.
 Excessive piles of lumber or other construction materials in hallways are prohibited.
-Failure to properly clean up will result in the students being assessed a clean up charge. - When the students move out of a room, it must be returned to the original condition at check in.
+Failure to properly clean-up will result in the students being assessed a clean-up charge. - When the students move out of a room, it must be returned to the original condition at check in.
 All construction must be removed by the residents one week prior to the first day of final examinations of the student's last semester of the regular school year.
 Residents may not leave the construction erected over the summer semester.
-Any damage to the room will be the resident's responsibility.

-- All residents of the room must agree to any decorations or construction. - All carpets are to be of the fire retardant Class A or B. - All drapes are to be made of fire retardant fabric.
+Any damage to the room will be the resident's responsibility. - All residents of the room must agree to any decorations or construction. - All carpets are to be of the fire retardant Class A or B. - All drapes are to be made of fire retardant fabric. - B. Holiday Decorations - No candles or other open flame may be used. - No live (natural) trees are allowed in student rooms.
+Metal, artificial trees may not be wired with tree lights. - All lights or other electrically operated decorations must be in good condition, carry an Underwriter's Laboratory (UL) Certification, and be approved by the Community Director or the Assistant Director of Housing and Residence Life. - Student room doors and windows may be decorated as long as the decorations do not deface or damage property or create a fire hazard.
+Any materials that are difficult to remove or will result in damage upon removal are forbidden.
+Any materials placed on these surfaces must be in good taste and in compliance with University Policy. - All trees and other decorations are to be taken down and removed from the premises by students prior to the closing of the halls for the holiday break.